 Introduction: Parathyroid gland and hormone.

-Parathyroid gland is essential for life.
+The parathyroid gland is essential for life.
 It is a highly vascular and tiny gland measuring about 6 mm in length 3 mm in width and 2 mm in thickness its weight is only 120 mg it is present along with the thyroid gland.

-Chief cells: secret parathyroid hormone..
+Chief cells: secrete parathyroid hormone..

 Parathyroid hormone